 Clinical practice hours for credit may be earned only through student teaching or while teaching under a university internship credential in public schools, pre-approved charter schools or pre-approved non-public schools, within the university's service area.
 (CCTC Intern Specific Preconditions, May 2011, page 3) Fresno State does not accept placements or internships in private schools.

 - Multiple Subject and Dual credential candidates can only be a university intern in their final phase of the program.

-- Teachers of record working under a temporary permit including STSPs, PIPs, substitute permits, emergency permits or other permits must move to a university internship credential to receive credit for fieldwork experience while employed as the teacher of record.
+- Teachers of record working under a temporary permit including STSPs, PIPs, substitute including long term permits, emergency permits or other permits must move to a university internship credential to receive credit for fieldwork experience while employed as the teacher of record.